Who Am I?

 Offerings Include:

-• I am happy to support you in exploring and reconnecting with spiritual practices that are personally meaningful to you.
-This may include discussing your spiritual beliefs, cultural traditions, aspirations, rituals and/or desires.
+I am happy to support you in exploring and reconnecting with spiritual practices that hold personal meaning for you.
+This may include discussing your spiritual beliefs, cultural traditions, aspirations, rituals, and/or desires.

-• I care and won’t pretend that I don’t - I am not a robot!
-I am an emotional and real human – the same as you!
+I care and won’t pretend that I don’t - I am not a robot!
+I am an imperfect and real human.

 Qualifications